uptechteam/fe-cookbook/infinite-scroll/infinite-scroll.md

 };
 ```

+### Implementation with listening scroll

-### If you need support in old browsers you can use implementation with listening scroll
+> If you need support in old browsers

 The same logic of implementation but with listening scroll